AlexanderThiele/structr-mobile/README.md

 * Query and use your data

 ##Step-by-Step
 Note: these steps do not show how to use structr or how to create the schema.
-This example based on Android.
+This example is based on Android.

 ###Generate your data schema with Structr